-Pursuant to Section 367.081(7), F.S., the Commission should determine the reasonableness of rate case expense and should disallow all rate case expense determined to be unreasonable.
-Staff has examined the requested actual expenses, supporting documentation, and estimated expenses as listed above for the current rate case.
-In addition, staff reviewed the Commission Order in the Utility's prior rate case.
-Based on its review, staff believes the following adjustments to Pennbrooke's rate case expense estimate are appropriate.
+Pursuant to Section 367.081(7), F.S., this Commission shall determine the reasonableness of rate case expense and shall disallow all rate case expense determined to be unreasonable.
+We have examined the requested actual expenses, supporting documentation, and estimated expenses as listed above for the current rate case.
+In addition, we reviewed our order in the Utility's prior rate case.
+We find the following adjustments to Pennbrooke's rate case expense estimate are appropriate.